 HOME funds committed to the State of Tennessee, through THDA, will be allocated as promulgated in the State of Tennessee's Consolidated Plan, as amended.
 THDA will spend up to ten percent of its HOME allocation for administrative and planning expenses.
 THDA will use three percent of these funds for its own administrative expenses.
 The remaining seven-percent is available to pay the administrative costs of local governments and non-profit grant recipients.
-The balance of the THDA FY 2006 HOME allocation will be divided as follows:
+The balance of the THDA FY 2007 HOME allocation will be divided as follows:

 CHDO Set-aside.
 Fifteen percent (15%) of the total allocation will be reserved for eligible applications from CHDOs outside the local participating jurisdictions or from CHDOs located in local participating jurisdictions, but proposing projects outside the local participating jurisdictions.
+Beginning with the 2007 grant year, THDA will accept applications for the CHDO set-aside for projects in Clarksville, Jackson, Knox County and Shelby County.
+The THDA HOME funding to successful applicants for projects in these four jurisdictions will be reduced by the amount of funding the CHDO receives from the local participating jurisdiction to keep within the \$500,000 maximum grant.
 THDA may spend up to seven percent of the CHDO set-aside for CHDO operating expenses.
 Funds not committed to CHDOs within 24 months will be recaptured by HUD.
-If in the opinion of THDA, the applications submitted do not represent CHDOs with viable proposals or with the organizational potential to comply with all HOME affordability requirements, THDA may choose not to award all of the current CHDO funds in the current application round.
+If in the opinion of THDA, the applicational potential to comply with all HOME affordability requirements, THDA may choose not to award all of the FY 2007 CHDO funds in the current application round.